Russian-Doom/russian-doom/COMPILING.md

 ## Step 1: Setting up build environment

-Download source code archive of the latest release version and unpack it.
+Download the source code archive of the latest release version and unpack it.
 Or clone repository from Git.
 The primary way of building International Doom on Windows is using an MSYS environment.